eloqdata/eloq-website/website/blog/2024-08-17-benchmark-single-node/index.md

 tags: [Company]
 ---

-In this blog, we benchmark **EloqKV** to evaluate it as an in-memory cache, focusing on single-node performance.
-We benchmark **EloqKV** against the popular in-memory data structure store [Redis](https://github.com/redis/redis) as well as a recent contender [DragonflyDB](https://www.dragonflydb.io), which claims to achieve high performance due to its multi-threaded worker architecture and a highly optimized implementation leveraging some [modern innovations](https://github.com/dragonflydb/dragonfly?tab=readme-ov-file#background).
+In this blog, we evaluate EloqKV as an in-memory cache, focusing on its single-node performance.
+We compare EloqKV with [Redis](https://github.com/redis/redis), a widely used in-memory data store, and [DragonflyDB](https://www.dragonflydb.io), a newer option boasting high performance due to its multi-threaded architecture and optimized implementation leveraging [modern innovations](https://github.com/dragonflydb/dragonfly?tab=readme-ov-file#background).

 <!--truncate-->

-All benchmarks were conducted on AWS (region: us-east-1) EC2 instances, with Ubuntu 22.04.
-Workloads were generated using the [memtier-benchmark](https://github.com/RedisLabs/memtier_benchmark) tool.
+All benchmarks were conducted on AWS (region: us-east-1) EC2 instances with Ubuntu 22.04.
+The [memtier-benchmark](https://github.com/RedisLabs/memtier_benchmark) tool was used to generate workloads..

 ## Single Node Performance

-We compare the performance of **EloqKV** with Redis and DragonflyDB.
-The goal of this comparison is to evaluate the performance of **EloqKV** in memory-only mode, without persistent storage and transactional features enabled.
+We compare EloqKV with Redis and DragonflyDB in memory-only mode, without enabling persistent storage or transactional features.
 Both Redis and DragonflyDB have limited [persistency capabilities](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/).
-Redis offers two mechanisms for persistency: logging (AOF) and checkpointing (RDB).
-However, AOF is not a proper implementation of [Write-Ahead-Log (WAL)](https://en.wikipedia.org/wiki/Write-ahead_logging), as data is written to disk asynchronously.
-RDB periodically saves in-memory state as checkpoints.
-Therefore, Redis can lose committed data if a node crashes.
-DragonflyDB currently only supports checkpointing and does not offer AOF.
-As Redis and DragonflyDB are typically used as pure in-memory caches, we benchmarked EloqKV against them under this configuration.
+Redis offers logging (AOF) and checkpointing (RDB), but AOF isn't a true [Write-Ahead-Log (WAL)](https://en.wikipedia.org/wiki/Write-ahead_logging) since data is written asynchronously.
+RDB only periodically saves in-memory state, meaning Redis can lose committed data if a node crashes.
+DragonflyDB supports only checkpointing, not AOF.
+Since Redis and DragonflyDB are typically used as in-memory caches, we benchmarked EloqKV in the same configuration.

 ### Hardware and Software Configurations